Pieter van Langen

 Direction

-Determine a course of action for developing an organizational capability as follows:
+Determine a course of action for developing a certain capability as follows:

 If it is valuable but non-existent (in your organization).